maksimpiriyev/Eli-Index/README.md

 > * If node N is greater than the prefix then its right nodes do not contain that prefix. <br/>
 > * If node N is smaller than the prefix then its left nodes do not contain that prefix. <br/>
-> * The case that left node ismaller than P and right node is greater than P might exists only at the node itself or (either in left subtree or in right subtree),but not left and right subtree at the same time.This is why the complexity is logN not 2^N
+> * The case that left node is smaller than P and right node is greater than P might exists only at the node itself or (either in left subtree or in right subtree),but not left and right subtree at the same time.This is why the complexity is logN not 2^N
 ![alt tag](https://raw.githubusercontent.com/maksimpiriyev/Eli-Index/master/treesearch.png)